-Student dress, grooming, and personal cleanliness impact the image of St. Vincent Ferrer School .
+Student dress, grooming, and personal cleanliness impact the image of Holy Trinity Catholic School.
 It is a part of school tradition to wear uniforms to avoid class distinction and over-interest in fads.
 Besides representing school families, the clean, up-to-code uniform draws students' attention to community responsibility.
 A neat, clean, and tasteful appearance with well-groomed hair creates an atmosphere of confidence, respect, and learning.
 Moreover, it is an opportunity to uphold, reflect, and respect the dignity of the human person.
-In adhering to the St. Vincent Ferrer School uniform and dress code, students practice the virtues of humility, modesty, obedience, and respect.
+In adhering to the Holy Trinity Catholic School uniform and dress code, students practice the virtues of humility, modesty, obedience, and respect.

 It is the joint responsibility of parents and students to see that the uniform and dress code of the school is carried out daily; it is the responsibility of the teacher and staff to monitor and report non-compliance.
 Every student is expected to be in proper uniform every school day unless otherwise authorized.
 The uniform should be neat, clean, and in good repair.
-Holes in clothes are not allowed at any time.
 Violations of any uniform, dress code, and appearance requirements are subject to school disciplinary sanctions.